illinois-cs241/assignment-docs/vector.md

 ### `vector *sstring_split(sstring *this, char delimiter)`

-This function should take an sstring and a character and split the sstring into a vector of c-strings on the delimeter.
+This function should take an sstring and a character and split the sstring into a vector of c-strings on the delimiter.
 (e.g. `sstring_split(cstr_to_sstring("abcdeefg"), 'e') == [ "abcd", "", "fg" ]`)

 ### `int sstring_substitute(sstring *this, size_t offset, char *target, char *substitution)`

-This function should substitute one occurance of `target` in `this` after `offset` bytes with `substitution`.
-If there are no occurances of `target` after `offset` bytes, return `-1`.
+This function should substitute one occurrence of `target` in `this` after `offset` bytes with `substitution`.
+If there are no occurrences of `target` after `offset` bytes, return `-1`.
 Otherwise return `0`.

 ### `char *sstring_slice(sstring *this, int start, int end)`